Is Melatonin Addictive?

 Based on current research, Melatonin is not an addictive substance.
 Still, it’s important to realize that melatonin supplements can affect everyone differently, so be sure to watch for side effects or accidental overuse.

 If you feel that you’re dependent on melatonin, overusing the supplement, or seeking strong prescription sleep aids, seek help from your physician.
 If your sleep issues are caused by another substance and addiction, Epiphany Wellness can help.
-Contact us to speak with an admissions counselor.
+Contact us to speak with a rehab admissions counselor.

 Frequently Asked Questions (FAQs)